 Best Time: February to August

 Hang En Cave, the third largest cave in the world, will make you feel like you've been transported straight into a Disney movie.
 Located deep inside Phong Nha Ke Bang, this caves is surrounded by limestone mountains, jungle canopy and the gushing Rao Thuong River.
 The cave entrance is a slit in the cliff.
 The narrow trails continue for a long distance, terminating at an aquamarine lake with sandy beaches.
-The lake may seem to be the end point of the cave, however, a narrow path leads from this cave to a rocky outcrop with sunlight streaming on it, which you clamber up to view the breathtaking natural beauty of the arched exit.
 This 2 days 1-night trip includes swimming in the lake inside the cave, so packing your swimming gear is essential.

 Cost: VND 1,100,000 per person